-In the coming year, we look forward to aligning our resources to support the priorities in the adopted Strategic Plan, making investments in our facilities that provide maximum benefit to our community and managing your taxpayer dollars in the most efficient and effective manner to ensure long-term financial sustainability in our operations.
+In the coming year, we look forward to making investments in our facilities that provide maximum benefit to our community and managing your taxpayer dollars in the most efficient and effective manner.

-We hope that our 2017 Popular Annual Financial Report fulfills its purpose as an understandable, informative publication, and thank you for your interest in the Town of Oro Valley government functions and finances.
+We hope that our 2019 Popular Annual Financial Report fulfills its purpose as an understandable, informative publication, and thank you for your interest in the Town of Oro Valley government functions and finances.